-Active learning is a method of study that connects students with the subject matter and encourages dialogue.
+Active learning is a method of study that connects students with the subject matter and encourages dialog.
 Rather than focusing on instruction and disseminating information, it is concerned with full engagement and immersing students in the educational experience.
-It uses collaborative techniques and visual communication which particularly appeal to todays independent, technology-savvy learners.
+It uses collaborative techniques and visual communication that particularly appeal to today’s independent, technology-savvy learners.
 In experiments comparing traditional lectures and active learning, 12% fewer students failed exams, while the average grade saw a 6% rise on average*.
-By keeping the educational groups small, and encouraging students to learn directly through discussion, rather than just sit and listen, you should see improving results.
+By keeping the educational groups small, and encouraging students to learn directly through discussion, rather than just sit and listen, you should see improving results. *Source: PNAS

 For active learning to be a success, you need much more than just a linear presentation, video or mathematical proof.
 Above all, it needs to be engaging.
 Equally, the students must want to learn, they can’t just be satisfied with a simple explanation of the topic.
 As a result, active learning is well suited to higher education, where students have already made decisions about the value of the topics they are studying.

 Active learning isn’t all about abandoning the lecture format and heading down another path, the two work hand in hand.
 It can begin with asking students to review online or printed materials in advance of the learning session.
 The session itself is then dedicated to group work, dialog and discussion, enabled by technology.
 Summarizing concepts, comparing viewpoints and solving problems on a networked device are all opportunities that make active learning easier to introduce, manage and develop.
 With students owning on average five or more devices*, technology is ubiquitous to them and they expect it to be an integral part of the learning process. *Source: StudentCom